deearchitect224/Algorithm_JS/README.md

 | Recursion | O(n<sup>m</sup> \* m) | O(m<sup>2</sup>) |
 | Memoization | O(n\*m<sup>2</sup>) | O(m<sup>2</sup>) |

+- **Can-Construct Problem**

+Write a function `canConstruct(target, wordBank)` that accepts a target string and an array of strings.
+It should return a boolean indicating whether or not the target can be constructed the elements of the `wordBank` array.
+You may reuse elements of the `wordBank` array as many times as needed.

+Here - when we start thinking about the solution, we can see that - the shorter the target string, the easier it is to solve.
+For e.g. if the target string is an empty string, then the answer must always be true.
+This could be one of our base case(s).

+**What does canCosntruct look like in the tree structure?**
+Imagine that we are starting off with the target string as our root node.
+Our goal is to keep removing the strings found in the wordBank until we are left with the base case of empty string.
+If we follow that path and hit the base case, then that means - the wordBank allows the creation of the target string.

+<span style="color:red">*CAUTION*:</span>
+When you are traversing the tree branching using the wodBank strings, DO NOT remove the strings from the middle of the target.
+If you do, then you will end up creating new adjacencies that are not correct based on the given target string.
+So take caution to NOT fall in this trap.

 **Alvin's Memoization Recipe**
 Always follow the below steps.
 Do not try to jump to the all correct and efficient solution at the outset.
 First implement a code with brute-force that correctly solves the problem.
 Then you can apply the efficiency aspect to it.